vokac/iam-website/content/en/docs/reference/api/health_endpoints/_index.md

 ## `/actuator/health/externalConnectivity`

 This endpoint checks service connectivity to the Internet.
 By default, the endpoint triggers a check on the connectivity to Google.
+In order to enable the external connectivity check, set the environment variable `IAM_HEALTH_EXTERNAL_CONNECTIVITY_PROBE_ENABLED` to true.

 ```console
 $ curl -s https://iam.local.io/actuator/health/externalConnectivity | jq